 - Breathalyzer machines: If the Breathalyzer machine is malfunctioning, not calibrated, improperly calibrated or not approved, the results are inadmissible.
 If the person administering the test failed to include the value of the simulator solution used in the machine, the results are inadmissible.

 - Chemicals that interfere with breath test results: Paint and nail polish contain alcohol and can interfere with test results.

 - Blood tests: The police cannot force you to give a blood sample if no one has been injured.
 If they do, the results are inadmissible.
 Blood samples should be drawn by a phlebotomist or someone trained in taking blood.
 Improper processing or storage of blood can result in errors in blood alcohol level test results.

 - Timing issues: The prosecutor has to prove your blood alcohol level or breath alcohol at the time you were driving was above the legal limit.
 Time of alcohol consumption and time of testing can influence your blood alcohol level.

 - Speedy trial: You are guaranteed a speedy trial.
 That means the court has to provide a trial within 90 days for a misdemeanor or 175 days for a felony after you are arrested or the charges may get dismissed.

-- Statute of limitations: The government does not have the right to wait until whenever it wants to file a DUI charge against you.
+- Statute of limitations: The government does not have the right to wait until whenever it wants to file a charge against you.
 That would be unfair as the longer the government waits the harder it is for you to defend yourself.
-A charge for drunk driving must be filed against you within a certain time period (which depends upon whether the state is filing misdemeanor or felony DUI charges).
-Failure to file within that time period may result in your attorney getting the charges against you dismissed.
+A criminal charge must be filed against you within a certain time period.
+Failure to file within that time period may result in the charges against you being dismissed.